 In this book BJ Fogg, founder and director of the Behavior Design Lab at Stanford University, shares his extensive research on habits and human behavior.
 The Fogg Behavior Model outlined in the book is based on principles such as simplification, motivation and the role that emotion plays in creating sticky habits.
 These principles are the foundation for the following three steps needed to start and keep good habits:

-As the author puts it to be successful at creating a sticky habit “make it easy, make it fit your life, and make it rewarding.”
+As the BJ Fogg puts it in this book, to be successful at creating a sticky habit “make it easy, make it fit your life, and make it rewarding.”
 This book is made up of a lot of brilliant bits of advice, which if adopted may prove to be just what we need to build new habits and through them accomplish goals that previously seemed lofty and difficult to achieve.